nikiyaw/DataAnalysis_SQL/1_cleaning_data.md

 END AS modified_country
 FROM all_sessions

-3. Address missing values in the timeonsite column.
+# 3. Address missing values by replacing null values with median value in the timeonsite column.
---Replace null values with the median value

-Query:
 SELECT timeonsite,
 	COALESCE(timeonsite,
 			 (SELECT PERCENTILE_CONT(0.5) WITHIN GROUP(ORDER BY timeonsite) FROM all_sessions)) AS timeonsite FROM all_sessions

-4. Fix the productprice column.
---Divide the price by 1000000
+# 4. Fix the productprice column by diving price by 1000000 (in millions).

-Query:
 SELECT productprice,
 	CAST((productprice / 1000000.)
 AS DECIMAL (10,2))
 FROM all_sessions

-5. Remove redundant observations in v2productname and v2productcategory columns.
+# 5. Remove redundant observations in v2productname and v2productcategory columns.
---Got rid of repetitive imformation

-Query:
 SELECT v2productname,
 	CASE WHEN v2productname like 'Google%' THEN REPLACE(v2productname, 'Google', '')
 		WHEN v2productname like 'YouTube%' THEN REPLACE(v2productname, 'YouTube', '')